emsquellen/Reversi/README.md

 # Reversi

-Expirimental Reversi/Orthello implementation in Julia.
+Expirimental Reversi/Othello implementation in Julia.
+Used for research for a school project.